asjadnaqvi/DiD/docs/code/06_did_multiplegt.md

 ---

-## did_multiplegt (Chaisemartin and D'Haultfoeuille (C&D))
+## Introduction

-The *did_multipegt* command is probably one of the most flexible DiD estimators currently available.
-This is because it allows (a) unbalanced panels, and (b) treatment switching, on top of heterogenous treatments.
+The *did_multipegt* command by Chaisemartin and D'Haultfoeuille (henceforth CD) is probably one of the most flexible DiD estimators currently available.
+A key reason is that it allows for treatment switching (units can move in and out of treatment status) and varying and heterogenous treatment effects.

-The command also encompasses multiple different estimator types defined in different papers by C&D. In brief, this command does a lot and requires a careful reading of the many papers behind it.
+The command is very comprehesive, encompassing different estimation techniques derived from various CD papers.
+While a basic use is provided here, for more advanced applications, a careful reading of the papers a must.
+Furthermore, since applications are almost non-existent, little can be said on the practicalities of how and when to apply the advance options.
+Overall, the command is extremely slow.
+This has to do with the fact that standard errors require bootstrap replications, and adding additional options multiplies the number of estimations, on top of the timing group combinations, that are done in the background.

-Install the command:
+## Installation and basic options

 ```applescript
 ssc install did_multiplegt, replace